About

 Biography

-Speaking a second language allows us to develop a broader view of the world, and this is the ultimate passport to the discovery of other cultures and realities.
+Speaking a second language allows us to have a broader view of the world and is the definitive passport to discovering other cultures and realities.

 Marta Martínez Corpas